 Talking, counselling and support groups are called talking therapies.
 They are not complementary therapies.
-We have included them because many people use them as a further source of support during and after treatment.
+We have included them because many people use them as a further source of support during and after cancer treatment.

 Talking about thoughts and feelings can help people cope with stress, anxiety and difficult feelings.
 You may find that it helps to talk openly with your family and friends.
 The healthcare professionals who know your situation can also be a good source of support.
-You can ask your doctor to put you in touch with the psychological support services at your hospital.
+You can ask your cancer doctor to put you in touch with the psychological support services at your hospital.

 Some groups are run by doctors, nurses, counsellors or psychotherapists in a hospital.
 More commonly, people with cancer run the groups.

-You may feel more comfortable if you take a relative or friend with you.
-But if you feel it is not for you, you don’t have to go again.
-You may find it more helpful to find someone you can talk to individually, on a regular basis.
+You may feel more comfortable if you take a family member or friend with you.
+But if you feel it is not for you, you do not have to go again.
+You may find it more helpful and supportive to find someone you can talk to one-to-one, on a regular basis.